yakupseymen/wp-bottom-menu/README.md

 Use the Appearance->Customize->WP Bottom Menu->Menu Items screen to configure the plugin.

+### How can I show cart count or cart total? ###

+Use the Appearance->Customize->WP Bottom Menu->Customize screen and find 'Customize Cart Item', configure the plugin.

 ## Changelog ##

+### 1.2 ###
+* New - Cart Count and Cart Total option.
+Check it 'WP Bottom Menu > Customize' and find 'Customize Cart Item'.

 ### 1.1.2 ###
 * Fix - Issue: https://wordpress.org/support/topic/js-error-123/